ilsao/BeyondOS/README.md

 - **File System**: Simple file system in .tar with read/write operations via VirtIO disk

 ## Planned Features
-- **Memory Allocator**: The memory allocator in BeyondOS now can only support page allocation and without release functionality.
+- **Memory Allocator**: The memory allocator in BeyondOS currently support page allocation only, without release functionality.
 It's planned to designe a more generalized allocator with buddy system
 - **Scheduler**: BeyondOS supports cooperative multitasking.
 It's time for the operating system to support preemptive scheduling

 ## Project Organization